 Her goal is not only a perfect performance but also interpreting, telling and touching.

-As a solo artist, Ms. Dobrolinska-Struck now frequently gives concerts and is involved in various musical projects, such as the ensemble
+As a solo artist, Ms Dobrolinska-Struck now repeatedly gives concerts and is involved in various musical projects.

 She also teaches singing at the Hüllhorst Music School and supports interested people in their vocal training.